RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 D. Application of reasonableness
 Answer: C.

-A party who does not perform sufficient due diligence in choosing a contractor can be held accountable for the actions made by that contractor.
+**A party who does not perform sufficient due diligence in choosing a contractor can be held accountable for the actions made by that contractor**.

 In current privacy and data laws, this is usually the government’s perspective regarding wrongdoing on the part of cloud providers.
 All the other options are incorrect because they are simply legal terms that do not correctly answer the question.

 ### Question # 6 - Which of the following is not an enforceable governmental request?